bluedynamics/bda.bfg.app/README.txt

   [challengers]
   plugins = form

- Now we create the ``repoze.what`` configuration, which defines the plugins to use for recognizing permissions and groups.
+ Create ``repoze.what`` configuration, defining plugins to use recognizing permissions and groups.

  The file ``what.ini`` looks like this for using the ``repoze.what.plugins.ini`` adapters::